Edit

 After you add your calculations, select Back to return to your Exploration.

-Screenshot of the visual calculations edit mode with the Back button selected.
+Screenshot showing the visual calculations edit mode, the back button is selected.

 Your calculation appears on both visuals, unless it can't be displayed on the other visual.

-Screenshot of an Exploration with a visual calculation applied to both the matrix and chart.
+Screenshot showing an Exploration with a visual calculation applied to both visuals.

 Save your Exploration to a workspace or as a report.